siggi90/StreamlineJS/README.md

 An example of a Streamline webpage is https://github.com/siggi90/sl_cv which is a publications/cv website intended for displaying publications.
 This template is a single user page with a admin/content management interface.

 Noob Cloud is the server-side software for Noob Applications.
-Note you have to purchase Noob Cloud to use it for Noob Apps.
-Streamline is also intended for sale but is available for download for testing and experimenting.
+You must sign up for a Noob account to use Noob Cloud to power Noob Applications.
+Follow these instructions to set up Noob Cloud or Streamline: https://noob.software/support/#index/instruction#32&

 For more information visit: https://noob.software/#streamline and https://noob.software/#cloud